buzz/mediainfo.js/README.md

 * inform
 * close

-You can also check out [this example](https://github.com/buzz/mediainfo.js/blob/gh-pages/js/mediainfopage.js#L93) on how to use mediainfo.js in a web page.
+You can check out [this example](https://github.com/buzz/mediainfo.js/blob/gh-pages/js/mediainfopage.js#L93) on how mediainfo.js is used in the browser.

+See [this issue](/../../issues/5) on how to use mediainfo.js with Node.js.

 ## License